PedroCristo/portfolio_project_5/README.md

 ![Signup Page - Verify Email](./assets/readme/features/watches_clocks_verify_email_page.jpg)

-- TAfter submitting the Signup form, the user will be redirected to this page, advising them to check the link sent to their email box.<br>
+- After submitting the Signup form, the user will be redirected to this page, advising them to check the link sent to their email box.<br>

 ### Signup Page - Confirm Email